ayanc18/Projects/README.md

 Interactive Learning Tools  : An interactive demo game to teach finanical knowledge to end-users, developed using Object-oriented Javascript and JQuery.

+Garage Management App : A demo of a hybrid app built with Intel XDK and Apache Cordova to serve the purpose.